Diazoxide is for the treatment of long-term low blood sugar levels caused by your pancreas producing too much insulin.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about the tablets and a full list of side-effects which you may experience from taking them.
+The leaflet will give you more information about diazoxide and a full list of side-effects which you may experience from taking it.

 - Your dose will be adjusted to suit your condition, so take the tablets exactly as your doctor tells you to.
 Your dose will be printed on the label of the pack to remind you.
 You will probably need to take the tablets two or three times a day.
 Try to take your doses at the same times each day, as this will help you to remember to take them.